-Modulr is the tech behind the tech for some of the UK’s biggest enterprises, including Revolut, Sage and Iwoca, providing the digital payments plumbing demanded by the digital world.
+Modulr is the tech behind the tech for some of the UK’s biggest enterprises, providing the digital payments plumbing demanded by the digital world.

-Modulr is the Payments as a Service API platform built for businesses that need a faster, easier and more reliable way to move money.
+Modulr is the embedded payments platform built for businesses that need a faster, easier and more reliable way to move money.
 Businesses can automate payment flows, embed payments into their platforms and build entirely new payment products and services themselves.
 All managed in real-time, 24/7 from one API.